JuliaDynamics/Associations.jl/docs/src/index.md

 ## Maintainers and contributors

-The CausalityTools.jl software is maintained by [Kristian Agasøster Haaga](https://github.com/kahaaga), who also curates and writes this documentation.
+The Associations.jl software is maintained by [Kristian Agasøster Haaga](https://github.com/kahaaga), who also curates and writes this documentation.
 Significant contributions to the API and documentation design has been made by [George Datseris](https://github.com/Datseris), which also co-authors